jklust/gamdpy/examples/README.md

 - [test_stress.py](test_stress.py) : Like blocks.py but calculates also the stress tensor and prints it after each block.
 - [3Dviz.ipynb](3Dviz.ipynb) : Jupyter notebook demonstrating 3D visualization of cooling SC/KA Lennard-Jones using the package 'k3d'
 - [structure_factor.py](structure_factor.py) : Calculate the structure factor of a Lennard-Jones system and plot it.
+- [atomistic_walls.py] (atomistic_walls.py) : Simulation of an atomistic wall, defined by tethered and thermostated particles.

 Examples setting up and simulating molecular models:
 - [ASD.py](ASD.py) : ASymmetric Dumbbels (toy model of toluene)